allenai/scientific-claim-generation/README.md

 # Scientific Claim Generation
-Repo for scientific claim generation project (Dustin internship Summer 2021)
+This repository contains data and experiments associated with the ACL 2022 paper "Generating Scientific Claims for Zero-Shot Scientific Fact Checking."
+We explore methods for generating scientific claims from citation sentences and heuristic assignment of fact checking labels to improve zero-shot scientific fact checking.

 ## Method
-We approached claim generation as a curriculum learning problem in two settings:
+We approached claim generation in two settings:

 ### Zero-shot
 This base method comes from this [paper](https://aclanthology.org/2021.acl-short.61/) on zero-shot fact verification.
 Claims are generated using a pipeline with the following components: